DevMountain/simulation-shelfie/README.md

 # Technical Requirements - Back-end

+* The back-end should be created using express.
+* Massive should be used to establish a connection to your database.
+* Express.static should be used to server your front-end files.
+  * HINT: Use `npm build` to get production ready front-end files.

 * Shelves
   * GET - `/api/shelf/:id` - Returns an array of bin objects.
 If there is no bin, returns `null`.
     * `:id` is the shelf id.
 Which can be 'A', 'B', 'C', or 'D'.